zhangbw17/MV-Adapter/readme.md

 > An official pytorch implementation of the paper: [MV-Adapter: Multimodal Video Transfer Learning for Video Text Retrieval].

-Codes will be released soon.
+This repository is built based on CLIP4Clip and mmengine.
+A detailed README and checkpoints will be released later.